pymor/pymor/docs/source/tutorial_mor_with_ml.md

 means of an a posteriori error estimator.
 If the estimated error is smaller than a prescribed tolerance, the result of the data-driven surrogate is returned.
 In case that the data-driven surrogate is not accurate enough, the reduced order model is called for the current parameter.
-Again, the a posteriori error estimator is used to quantify the accuracy of the solution.
+Again, an a posteriori error estimator is used to quantify the accuracy of the solution.
 If the reduced basis solution is not sufficiently accurate, the hierarchy falls back to the full-order model.
 Otherwise, the reduced solution is